- Increased order backlog to $30 million at March 31, 2017 compared to $26 million at March 31, 2016.

 Northern Power Systems designs, manufactures, and sells wind turbines and power technology products, and provides engineering development services and technology licenses for energy applications, into the global marketplace from its US headquarters and European offices.

-- Northern Power Systems and its predecessors have over 40 years’ experience in technologies and products generating renewable energy.
+- Northern Power Systems has over 40 years’ experience in technologies and products generating renewable energy.

 - Patented next generation permanent magnet direct drive (PMDD) technology uses fewer moving parts, delivers higher energy capture, and provides increased reliability due to reduced maintenance and downtime.